TrevorKarjanis/stackblitz-angular-starter-template/README.md

 2. Name the project "Angular Starter" to be able to search for it.
 2. Click "Connect repository".
 3. Click "import an existing repository".
-4. Choose the forked repository.
+4. Provide "https://github.com/TrevorKarjanis/stackblitz-angular-starter-template" and click "Import".
 5. Freeze the project.
 6. Fork the project when creating a new Angular project on StackBlitz.